wifinigel/wiperf/docs/README_WLANPi_Config.md

 # Testing

-Once the required edits have been made to configure Wiperf mode, flip the WLANPi in to Wiperf mode using the following FPMS options:
+Once the required edits have been made to configure Wiperf mode, flip the WLAN Pi in to Wiperf mode using the following FPMS options:

 ```
         Actions > Wiperf > Confirm